AndreySosnovyy/flutter_pin_code/README.md

 method.
 It will return `true` if it is correct and `false` if it is not.</br>
 The same goes for biometrics, but it is called `testBiometrics`.

-There also `canTestPinCode` and `isPinSet` which can be called to check if it is set, if it can be tested at this moment and so on.
+There also `canTestPinCode`, `isPinSet` and `isBiometricsSet` which can be called to check if it is set, if it can be tested at this moment and so on.

 ### </br>Reacting to events (stream)